haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 However, it is currently unable to modify it loselessly: comments are lost, imports are fused and written in place, `elif` in a conditional will be desugared to a nested `if` in an `else`.

-For this reason, criticial features such as adding modules to the .cabal manifest or generating package dependency bounds are implemented poorly.\
+For this reason, critical features such as adding modules to the .cabal manifest or generating package dependency bounds are implemented poorly.\
 For example, cabal emits a warning when a module is not listed in the manifest, but it can't apply the fix the warning indicates for you.\